 tifies markets where higher US interest rates and a strengthening dollar may be less stressful than in others.
-"Certain African countries are benefiting from soaring commodity prices, often based in US doldollar-pegged," explains Nkontchou.
+"Certain African countries are benefiting from soaring commodity prices, often based in US dollars, which can support economies that are performed the S&P 500, having lost just dollar-pegged," explains Nkontchou.
 He notes countries that have material manufacturing exported to Europe and the US can also help, as does the \$40 billion-plus in annual remittances from the African diaspora.